When your QuickBooks Online account is integrated with Monograph, it's easy to send expenses to QBO for recording bills and purchases.

 When QuickBooks Online is connected, the Expense Type section can be found by navigating to Settings > QuickBooks > Expense Types.
 Here, a Quickbooks Credit Account can be set up for both Reimbursable Expenses and Non-reimbursable Expenses.

-Reimbursable Expenses will be imported as bills in QuickBooks and can be associated with Accounts Payable or Liability accounts.
+Reimbursable Expenses will be imported as bills in QuickBooks and must be associated with the Accounts Payable account.

 Setting Up Expense Categories